 – have dedicated Design Matters staff who will disinfect seats and surfaces regularly

 – store jackets and other personal belongings in a separate wardrobe room where only dedicated Design Matters staff are allowed, to make sure the room is never crowded and all items are touched only when necessary

-– only accept participants from Denmark, and from EU Member States and Schengen countries that are ‘open’ (yellow).
-Participants from banned (orange) countries will not be accepted.
+– only accept participants from Denmark, and Countries that are marked by the Danish Government as ‘open’.
+Participants from banned countries will not be accepted.

 Testing stations have been set up at Copenhagen Airport/the Øresund Bridge, at Billund Airport and at the Kruså and Frøslev border crossings to Germany.
 Danes and foreign tourists can be tested for COVID-19 at these stations, which will be open every day at least during the daytime.
 People entering Denmark can call the official coronavirus hotline at tel. +45 70 20 02 33 for further information.